testingisdocumenting/znai/znai-docs/znai/snippets/external-code-snippets.md

 :include-file: lines-to-highlight.txt {title: "lines-to-highlight.txt"}

+# Limit

+Use `startLine`, `endLine` to limit the included content.

+If you have a file with embedded examples, you can use limit function to extract small samples by using marker lines.

+:include-file: python-examples.py {title: "file with examples"}

+    :include-file: python-examples.py {startLine: "example: book trade", endLine: "example-end"}

+:include-file: python-examples.py {title: "extracted example", startLine: "example: book trade", endLine: "example-end"}

+Note: Lines match doesn't have to be exact, `contains` is used.

+By default `startLine` and `endLine` are included in the rendered result.
+Use `excludeStartEnd: true` to remove markers.

+    :include-file: python-examples.py {
+        startLine: "example: book trade",
+        endLine: "example-end",
+        excludeStartEnd: true }

+:include-file: python-examples.py {
+    title: "extracted example",
+    startLine: "example: book trade",
+    endLine: "example-end",
+    excludeStartEnd: true }

+Use `includeRegexp` to include only lines matching regexp(s).

+    :include-file: python-examples.py {includeRegexp: "import"}
+    :include-file: python-examples.py {includeRegexp: ["import"]}

+:include-file: python-examples.py { includeRegexp: ["import"], title: "include by regexp" }

+Use `excludeRegexp` to exclude lines matching regexp(s).

+    :include-file: python-examples.py {excludeRegexp: "# example"}
+    :include-file: python-examples.py {excludeRegexp: ["# example"]}

+:include-file: python-examples.py { excludeRegexp: ["# example"], title: "exclude by regexp" }

 # Callout Comments

 If you already have comments inside your code it would be non effecient to repeat them inside documentation.